hima-97/Change-Maker/README.md

 # Project Description

-This project consists of building an Android mobile application that calculates change for a specific amount of money.
+This project consists of building an Android mobile application that calculates change for a specific amount of money. <br>
 The change is calculated in terms of dollar bills (20, 10, 5, 1) and coins (quarter, dime, nickel, penny). <br>
 The application can run on most android devices that have API level 23 or above (Android 6.0 or above).